 Parish Kids supports families, children, and teens as they learn to walk in the way of Jesus.
 We take seriously the privilege of coming alongside parents as they apprentice their children in God’s family.

 To protect children, all Parish Family Ministry volunteers are background-checked and receive extensive training.
 If you’d prefer, children are always welcome to stay with their parents/guardians in the worship service.

 New Beginnings (0 – Younger 2’s)

 As all new beginnings bring wonder and joy, so do our youngest children in The Parish.
-Our New Beginnings class is open during both 9am and 10:30am gatherings.
 Just off the sanctuary, this room allows parents to be near while loving, well-trained volunteers care for their children.

 Follow (Older 2’s – Pre-K)